 I have seen this rather scaremongering claim many times but it is simply not true.
 The UAE Government does not want to take the children of expats and the only time a child may be taken into care is if both parents die, or are incapacitated, and there are no instructions as to who should look after them in the short term, nor any family members in the vicinity who can step in.

-Do I need a UAE will when I am living here?
+Do I need a UAE Will when I am living here?

 This depends on your personal circumstances.
-For many expats who have limited assets in the UAE and do not own property here drawing up a second local will is often unnecessary.
-If you choose not to make a local will then Sharia law will be applied to assets held in the UAE, but not those offshore or in a home country.
+For many expats who have limited assets in the UAE and do not own property here drawing up a second local Will is often unnecessary.
+If you choose not to make a local Will then Sharia law will be applied to assets held in the UAE, but not those offshore or in a home country.
 (Unless of course, you are from a country that follows Sharia law.)

-What about the new DIFC option?
+What about the DIFC option?

 What is the temporary guardianship about?

-If you have children under the age of majority, your wills should specify your chosen permanent guardians in the event of the death of both parents.
+If you have children under the age of majority, your Wills should specify your chosen permanent guardians in the event of the death of both parents.
 In many cases the permanent guardians will be resident in a home country so this is a document that is arranged as an adjunct to a main will and states who you wish to look after your children before the permanent guardians arrive in the UAE, and also allows them to take a day or so to get organised before jumping on a plane.
 It means that the children can stay with people they know, in a familiar place, thus lessening the shock and loss at a traumatic time.